mjtpena/DevOoops/README.md

 # DevOoops
-A MacOS menu bar application to see the builds on you Azure DevOps pipeline.
+A MacOS menu bar application to see the builds of your Azure DevOps Build pipeline.